shubhambhattar/recommendation-system/README.md

 | 1         | 1029      | 3.0       |
 | 2         | 17        | 5.0       |
 | ...       | ...       | ...       |

+## content.py

+This is the content based filtering approach.
+The following things are done:

+1. Get a list of favourite movies from the user.
+2. Get the ratings of all the movies liked by the user.
+3. Make an exhaustive Genre set that encompasses all the favourite movies.
+4. Build a movie list that has those genres.
+Sort the movies in such a way that the movie with most genre match will be on top.
+5. Get the top 50 movies from the above list and apply k-NN to get top `k` movies.
+6. Present the names of the `k` movies in the end result.